 The PE does not natively support these vacancy types.
 In this case, we should treat each of these as custom vacancy options which would override any selection of vacancy types.

+I am not clear how this would work.
+Can you provide an additional example?

 More information can be found in the PEChannelDeveloperGuide.docx in section 3.5.1.

 Our Example: Jobserve Vacancy Types